ananelson/precipy-demo/templates/template_documentation.md

 Templates can be written in any markup language.
 Markdown is a common choice.

 Template tags use Jinja2 syntax.
-Here is the "template designer documentation":https://jinja.palletsprojects.com/en/2.11.x/templates/ page.
+Here is Jinja's [template designer documentation](https://jinja.palletsprojects.com/en/2.11.x/templates/) page.

 ## Environment